kachick/renovate-config-dprint/CONTRIBUTING.md

 It is intentionally keeping in main branch and not to be updated.\
 Because of version 1.1.0 actually did not point to tagged version.
 I will remove it after few months.

+## How to write the regex?

+Basically you can check in [regex101.com](https://regex101.com/r/162Ui3/1).

+Keep in mind that renovatebot has [RE2](https://github.com/google/re2/wiki/Syntax) limitations.